kungfoo/kungfoo-slidedown/git-gud.md

 ***

+# Stashing changes / commiting half of them

+You worked on multiple things at the same time 😔.
+Now you need to sort out the mess 😊.

+* Tools like `tig` or `gitg` are your friend when staging individual *hunks*.
+* Stage part of the files using one of the tools.
+* `git stash save "My horrible mess"`

+***

 ## Rebasing a branch on top of another one

 You have work on a feature-branch and `master` has moved along.